oat-sa/taohub-articles/articles/Frontend/component-abstraction.md

     component.init(config);
 });
 ```
-- use a separated parameter to get the container in which render te component
+- use a separated parameter to get the container in which render the component
 ```javascript
 function myComponentFactory(container, config) {
     // ...`